AxelvdS/laravel-uptime-monitor-extended/INSTALLATION.md

 ## Step 4: Run Migrations

-Run the migrations to extend the monitors table and create the logs table:
+Run the migrations:

 ```bash
 php artisan migrate
 ```

+This will automatically run migrations in the correct order:
+1. **Spatie's migrations** - Creates the `monitors` table
+2. **This package's migrations** - Extends the `monitors` table with additional columns (monitor_type, frequency_minutes, is_active, etc.) and creates the `monitor_logs` table

+> **Note**: The migrations are timestamped to ensure they run in the correct order automatically.
+If you get an error about the `monitors` table not existing, make sure you've published Spatie's migrations first (Step 2).

-## Step 5: Configure Environment Variables (Optional)
+## Step 6: Configure Environment Variables (Optional)

 Add these to your `.env` file: